AZander48/MapUnlocker/readme.md

 - **Individual Map Control**: Unlock specific maps individually or all at once
 - **Individual Pin Control**: Unlock specific pins individually or all at once
+- **Individual Marker Control**: Unlock specific pins individually or all at once
 - **Quill Tool**: Enable/disable the quill tool for map drawing
 - **Auto-Unlock**: Option to unlock all maps and pins automatically when starting a new game
 - **Map Reset**: Option to restore original map and pin states when leaving the game